SS Selma (1919)

-SS Selma was an oil tanker built in 1919 by F.F.
-Ley and Company, Mobile, Alabama.
-President Woodrow Wilson approved the construction of 24 concrete vessels of which only 12 were actually completed.

-SS Selma is the only permanent, and prominent, wreck along the Houston Ship Channel.
+SS Selma was a concrete-hulled oil tanker built as part of the World War I Emergency Fleet, one of only twelve concrete ships that were completed for it.
+She barely saw service before being wrecked, and was scuttled a few years later.
+Now, Selma is the only permanent, and prominent, wreck along the Houston Ship Channel.
 She lies approximately one mile north of Galveston Island.